Christinaw97/MDS_CMSDAS/_episodes/06-Limits.md

 ## Make limit plots

-In this exercise, we will use the limits that were saved in ROOT files produced in the previous exercise to calculate the limit on $BR(h \righhtarrow SS)$ with respect to the LLP mean proper decay lengths.
+In this exercise, we will use the limits that were saved in ROOT files produced in the previous exercise to calculate the limit on BR(h $\righhtarrow$ SS) with respect to the LLP mean proper decay lengths.

 > ## Discussion 6.1